The Amusement Park: Loss and rediscovery

 The film was believed lost until a 16 mm print that was used in a Romero retrospective at the Torino Film Festival in 2001 was sent to Romero and his wife in 2017.
 The 16 mm print and a DVD copy were given to Desrocher-Romero.
-This print was then screened at Spectacle Theater in New York on March 2018.
+This print was then screened at Spectacle Theater in New York in March 2018.
 She, along with the George A. Romero Foundation, oversaw a 4K restoration of the film by New York-based film preservation organization IndieCollect.

 The restoration premiered in Pittsburgh on October 12, 2019.

 In February 2021, it was announced that Shudder had acquired the streaming distribution rights for the film in North America, the United Kingdom, Ireland, Australia, and New Zealand.
 It was released on Shudder on June 8, 2021.

-The film was invited for screening at 25th Bucheon International Fantastic Film Festival held on July 9, 2021 in Strange Hommage section.
+The film was invited for screening at 25th Bucheon International Fantastic Film Festival held on July 9, 2021, in the Strange Hommage section.

 Reception

-On Rotten Tomatoes, the film has an approval rating of 96% based on 75 reviews, with an average rating of 7.8/10.
+On Rotten Tomatoes, the film has an approval rating of 97% based on 76 reviews, with an average rating of 7.8/10.
 The website's critics consensus reads: "A blunt yet visceral depiction of society's treatment of the elderly, The Amusement Park sees George A. Romero exploring a different -- yet still chilling -- type of terror."
 On Metacritic, the film has a weighted average score of 77 out of 100, based on 16 critics, indicating "generally favorable reviews".

 Peter Bradshaw, writing for The Guardian, gave the film three out of five stars, calling it "an absurdist nightmare."
 Chris Evangelista of /Film gave the film a score of 10 out of 10, writing: "I can't remember the last time a film shook me like this."
 Jim Vorel of Paste called The Amusement Park "a strange, occasionally mesmerizing film that is not often pleasant to look at, but contains an air of nihilistic doom that is often effectively disturbing."
 Screen Anarchy's Jaime Grijalba Gómez called it a miracle to be able to see the previously lost film but lamented that sometimes its "metaphors are too obvious."

+The film ranks on Rotten Tomatoes' Best Horror Movies of 2021.